-As he undertakes assembling photographs of Isabelle for the book project (38 degrés), this experience of the web will come back to him.
+As he undertakes assembling photographs of Isabelle for the book project (38 degrés[6]), this long experience of the web will come back to him.
 The collection of several thousands digital pictures springs from the extensive exploration of the beloved body's patterns and the obtained signals he looped (he retakes the displayed pictures several times), in an attempt to test the representation of love.
 The problem is twofold.
 On the one hand, this collection can only be unlimited since the observation is inexhaustible as he puts it: "when I think about her body, I dream of landscapes so large that one gets lost completely, there is so much to recognize, kilometers of skin where warmth rules, a soft, almost empty desert.
 Beauty, immensity where every vibration of light pushes the colors to reveal themselves in new ways.
-The variations (...) are endless."[6]
-Furthermore, despite experimental photography techniques, he quickly reaches the limits of how much an image is capable of expressing absolute love.
-In order to find and visualize this love present within these files, Perconte selects and ranks hundreds of these images in a database and places them in an ecosystem on the web.

-Perconte developed a server-side program by writing an open source application in PHP, the love writing program[7], in order to quantify the love present in the source code of these digital images displayed on the web.
+The variations (...) are endless."[7]
+Furthermore, despite experimental photography techniques, he quickly reaches the limits of how much an image is capable of expressing absolute love, the visual result failing to rise to the challenge of the complexity, intensity and beauty of what he feels for Isabelle.
+In order to find and visualize this love present within these files, Perconte selects and ranks hundreds of these images in a database, according to their forms and colors, and places them in an ecosystem on the web.
+Perconte developed a server-side program by writing an open source application in PHP, the love writing program[8], in order to quantify the love present in the source code of these digital images displayed on the web.
 Love being unquantifiable by definition, the artist must add an arbitrary but rigorous calculation.
-This quantification is performed by the application triggered when a user clicks on one of the images of the collection: it calculates a specific variable by taking into account all the physical parameters of the connection but also the mathematical constants of proportions and universal harmony - ∏ and F (the golden section); then the application opens the image file, transforms it as a hexadecimal code and substitutes every occurrence of the sought value by the phrase "I Love You," thus changing the architecture of the code describing the image.
+This quantification is performed by the application triggered when a user clicks on one of the images of the collection: it calculates a specific variable by taking into account all the physical parameters of the connection - the server, the IP address of the user, date and time - but also the mathematical constants of proportions and universal harmony - ?[9] and F (the golden section); then the application opens the image file, transforms it as a hexadecimal code and substitutes every occurrence of the sought value (a pairing of numbers and letters) by the phrase "I Love You," thus changing the architecture of the code describing the image.
 The browser requested to visualize the image compiles the modified code, but can only display it partially, at the cost of radical visual transformations, such as reconfigurations pixel structures, the emergence of new colors resulting in the reinterpretation of original motifs or subjects; the greater the amount of pure love, the more intense the abstraction.
 The motifs of the beloved body can mingle or merge entirely with the figuration of love.
-The browser is sometimes unable to visualize the image resulting in the appearance of a broken icon with a quote from Roland Barthes: "To try to write love is to confront the muck of language: that region of create, remix and play furtherfield publications we recommend hysteria where language is both too much and too little, excessive (...) and impoverished (...)."[8]The broken icon evokes a digital iconoclasm, but furthermore signifies the limitations of visualization protocols that have been overtaken by an overflow inexpressible love.
-This substitution in the image source code of a value by the literal writing of love, raises the Perconte's program to a "loveware."[9]
+The browser is sometimes unable to visualize the image resulting in the appearance of a broken icon with a quote from Roland Barthes: "To try to write love is to confront the muck of language: that region of hysteria where language is both too much and too little, excessive (...) and impoverished (...)."[10]
+The broken icon evokes, according to the visual codes of the Internet, a digital iconoclasm, but furthermore signifies the limitations of visualization protocols; online programs and programming languages have been overtaken by an overflow inexpressible love.
+This substitution in the image source code of a hexadecimal value by the literal writing of love, raises the Perconte's program to a level of what we propose to name a "loveware."[11]